JohannesFleischer/senior-movie-selector/README.md

 ## Start

+## Production (you probably want to do this)

 `docker compose up -d`
+> **Note:** if you want to use the application after reboots you should restart it with `docker compose restart`

+## Developement

+`docker compose -f docker-compose-dev.yml up -d`
+> **Note:** if you want to edit a react service i recommend to start this service first e.g. with `nodemon` and then launch the other services with `docker compose` so you don't have to rebuild all services every time

 ## Services

 ### for users

-- [db_client](http://localhost:8000) on localhost:8000 to insert or edit Movies in the DB
+- [db_client](http://localhost:8000) to insert or edit Movies in the DB
-- [client](http://localhost:3001) on localhost:3001 to select and watch movies
+- [client](http://localhost) to select and watch movies

 ### for nerds

-- [db_server](http://localhost:3000) on localhost:3000 with the db-api
+- [db_server](http://localhost:3000) with the db-api for the actual mongo-db
-- [videoplayer](http://localhost:1337/main.html) on localhost:1337 that hosts the videoplayer and serves as a poster-fileserver for the client.
+- [fileserver](http://localhost:1337) that serves as a file server for the other services and hosts the videoplayer.
-> kinda looks broken without proper file input (?film=\<filename\>)
-- dockerized mongodb
+- [mongodb](http://localhost:27017) actual db that stores the data in the `mongo` folder

 ## Setup

-1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster`
+1. copy movie files in `videoplayer/films` and the film-posters in `videoplayer/poster` or replace the folders with symlinks.

 2. create db entries for all films with the db_client